K. Deep

-Kuldeep Singh Kang (10 December 1940 – 22 October 2020), better known as K. Deep, was an Indian singer of Punjabi-language folk songs and duets.
+Kuldeep Singh Matharu (10 December 1940 – 22 October 2020), better known as K. Deep, was an Indian singer of Punjabi-language folk songs and duets.
 He sang most of the duets with his wife, singer Jagmohan Kaur.
 The duo is known for their comedy characters Mai Mohno and Posti.
 Poodna is another notable song by the duo.
 He was the first to sing songs penned by Shiv Kumar Batalvi.
 In 2010, he got PTC Life Time Achievement Award, along with Babu Singh Maan, which was presented to him by Punjabi singer Gurdas Maan.

 Early life

 Deep was born on 10 December 1940 in Rangoon, Burma.
 His native village is Aitiana in Ludhiana district of Indian Punjab.

 He met his wife Jagmohan Kaur in a program in Calcutta and they started working together as a Duo.
 Later, they got married on 2 February 1971, which was a love marriage.
 The couple had two children, named Billy and Raja.
 Raja was very close to both his parents.